amber-smalltalk/grunt-init-amber/README.md

 ## Installation

- It has to go into your `~/.grunt-init/` directory.
+ The content of this project has to go into your `~/.grunt-init/` directory.

-The recommeded way is to clone it with git as follows:
+The recommeded way is to clone the project with git as follows:

 ```
 git clone git://github.com/hhzl/grunt-init-amber.git ~/.grunt-init/amber